givenand/aws-cms-telemetry-demo/README.md

 2. The script will then take this cognito client Id and pass it into CMS APIs to authenticate to those front-end APIs

 3. From here, we now need to follow the setup process for a vehicle, which is the following:
-    1. Create a device supplier (Denso, NXP, etc)
+    1. Create a device supplier
     2. Register a device (TCU, ECU, etc)
     3. Activate a device
     4. Assosciate a device to a user